apache/nuttx/configs/README.txt

 		   hence, the board that supports the particular chip or SoC.
 		CONFIG_ARCH_BOARD_name - For use in C code

+	Some architectures require a description of the the RAM configuration:

+		CONFIG_DRAM_SIZE - Describes the installed DRAM.
+		CONFIG_DRAM_START - The start address of DRAM (physical) CONFIG_DRAM_VSTART - The startaddress of DRAM (virtual)

 	General OS setup

 		CONFIG_EXAMPLE - identifies the subdirectory in examples